 - When the cookies are cool, drizzle with a lemon glaze.
 Whisk the lemon juice and confectioners' sugar together until the glaze is a thick but workable consistency.
 You may find you want to add a little more or less juice or confectioners' sugar to get a consistency you are comfortable with.

 - Pour the glaze into a baggie, snip off a corner, and use to drizzle the glaze over the cookies.
-You could also dip the tops of the cookies into the glaze if you want more surface area for decorating.
+You could also dip the tops of the cookies into the glaze for a different look.

 - If desired, sprinkle immediately with lemon zest.
 Allow the cookies to stand for about 30 minutes for the glaze to set.

 These cookies freeze well once baked.
-Adding the glaze to the cookies after they are frozen and defrosted is recommended.
+If you go that route, adding the glaze to the cookies after they are frozen and defrosted is recommended.
 Simply let them come to room temperature, and then drizzle with the lemon glaze.